camilla1219/DNDProject/Project Formulation & Requirements.md

 * Allow users to export results as CSV, Excel, or PDF files.

 ### Survey Expiration and Closing:
-* Users must be able to set an expiration date for a survey or manually close it.
+* As a user I would like to be able to set an expiration date/manually close my survey when I no longer need it, so that I can close my survey when I’ve gathered the desired number of answers.
-* After expiration, the survey should not accept new responses.
+* As a user I would like the surveys to not accept new answers after I’ve closed them to not skew the results after I’ve run them

 ### Objective:
 * Develop a web-based platform for creating, managing, and distributing surveys.
 The platform will enable users to design surveys, view analytics, and share results, all through RESTful APIs and web services.